SAP/terraform-provider-btp/docs/resources/directory_role_collection_assignment.md

 page_title: "btp_directory_role_collection_assignment Resource - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Assigns a user to a role collection on a directory level.
+  Assigns a user to a role collection on directory level.
 ---

 # btp_directory_role_collection_assignment (Resource)

-Assigns a user to a role collection on a directory level.
+Assigns a user to a role collection on directory level.

 ## Example Usage